Indiana Rules of Court

 This policy seeks to:

-a) Assure quality interpretation within Indiana courts for non-English speakers by allowing the Division of State Court Administration to control the quality of interpreting services offered in the Indiana courts and probation departments;
+a) Assure quality interpretation within Indiana courts for non-English speakers by allowing the Indiana Office of Judicial Administration (IOJA) to control the quality of interpreting services offered in the Indiana courts and probation departments;

-b) Assist the Division of State Court Administration with quality control by allowing for discipline, up to and including revocation of certification.
+b) Assist the IOJA with quality control by allowing for discipline, up to and including revocation of certification.

 a) This policy applies to interpreters who are certified in foreign language interpretation by the Indiana Supreme Court.